astares-professional/astares-website-blog/content/posts/2025/02/2025-02-06-azure-modeling-tool.md

 ## The problem

-As an architect I often work visualizations and diagrams.
+As an architect I often work with visualizations and diagrams.
 They are invaluable tools that can significantly enhance work and communication with stakeholders.
 Complex architectural topics require a common understanding and as often **“a picture is worth a thousand words.”**

+Same for cloud related topics - as an architect you also want to work with visual tools here.
+If we talk about Azure (the cloud from Microsoft) we basically talk about domain parts like tenants, resource groups, virtual networks, subcriptions, virtual machines and other.
+As resources they are typically all under the umbrealla of the Azure **Resource Manager (ARM)**.
+So ideally one would be able to draw an diagram to plan the upcoming architecture.
+And then (using the same source) generate an ARM template that can be pushed into the cloud instance for the resources to be provisioned.

-When it comes to the cloud as an architect you also want to work with visual tools.
-If we talk about Azure for instance there is not much specific visual tooling available:
+Unfortunately there is not much tooling support in that area.
+For instance there is not much specific visual tooling available:

 - **[ARM Template Viewer](https://learn.microsoft.com/en-us/answers/questions/370410/how-to-generate-architecture-diagram-from-azure-re)** - this extension in VisualStudio Code lets you visualize and edit existing ARM templates